davidgwking/adhere/README.md

 *adhere* is a simple schema\-based data validator, and strives for [JSONSchema](http://json-schema.org/latest/json-schema-validation.html) compliance.

 Unlike the JSONSchema specification, however, *adhere* is highly opinionated with respect to type\-defined keyword enforcement. *adhere* allows direct validation of primitive (string, number, integer, boolean), reference (array and object), and null data types against declared schemas.
-In addition to data validation, *adhere* plans to providew a means for validating user-defined schemas.
+In addition to data validation, *adhere* plans to provide a means for validating user-defined schemas.

 A simple type-agnostic validation engine provides [common validation keywords](http://json-schema.org/latest/json-schema-validation.html#anchor75).
 This project ships with numerous built\-in type validators that are executed by this engine.